On the Impossible Safety of Large AI Models: Dangerous scenarios

-This should be extremely alarming, especially as these facts are unknown to nearly all users of smart keyboards.
-In fact, these users have been told that some of the applications they use, such as WhatsApp, provide end-to-end encryption.
+This should be extremely alarming, especially as these facts are probably unknown to nearly all users of smart keyboards.
+In fact, users are often told that some of the applications they use, such as WhatsApp or Signal, provide end-to-end encryption.
 In a sense, this is not quite accurate.
-Indeed, the encryption is only performed \emph{after} the user has typed and sent their message; but while the user is typing, what they are typing is still in the clear, and can then potentially be recorded by their smart keyboard, which can either communicate gradients to larger models, or be large models themselves, as phone capacity is increasing.
-This false sense of privacy means that extremely sensitive information, like messages to one's relatives or professional colleagues, may actually be leaked into some \emph{foundation models}.
-Yet, what a \emph{foundation model} has learned from one phone, may be used to provide autocompletion on other users' phones. {Even if each phone is using a personalized model, as long as the models are large enough, lower bounds such as in Theorem~\ref{thm:imp_2} imply a large value of the privacy guarantee $\varepsilon$, thus practically no privacy and ease of attacks.}
+Indeed, encryption is only performed \emph{after} the user has typed and sent their message; but while the user is typing, what they are typing is still in the clear, and can then potentially be recorded by their smart keyboard, which can either communicate gradients to larger models, or be large models themselves, as phone capacity is increasing.
+This false sense of privacy means that extremely sensitive information, like messages to one's relatives or professional colleagues, may actually be leaked into some LAIMs.
+Even more concerning, the keyboard recording can not only be viewed by authorized third parties, but also be sent, through spywares, to third party terror groups or rogue regimes, as shown by the recent revelation on smartphones targeted by the Pegasus spyware on behalf of authoritarian regimes such as the United Arab Emirates or Morocco~\cite{marczak2016million, marczak2018nso, marczak2018hide, marczak2020stopping} and as such regimes are reportedly using LLMs and LAIMs to increase their influence capacity~\cite{julienne2023}.